007arunwilson/todo-app-kmug/README.md

 ## Developer Notes

-To Sart, just download repository and run following  command in the directory
+To Start, just download repository and run following  command in the directory
 ```
 npm install
 ```